davidblackuk/davidblackuk.github.io/README.markdown

 [cc-by-nc-sa]: http://creativecommons.org/licenses/by-nc-sa/3.0/

-The content -- include all Markdown, source code offered for download, and all other files -- are copyright Thomas Sutton and may not be used without permission.
+The content -- include all Markdown, source code offered for download, and all other files -- are copyright David Black and may not be used without permission.

 Thanks